TITLE 4R3 -- Title Page Processor

 A TITLE line may be constructed by leaving the element name blank and coding construction characters in the version field.
 This can provide more flexibility in case the date/time insertion options above do not provide the desired combination, or a different insertion order is desired for blank fields.
 The format is:

 In the above example, LINE1 is supplied normally and LINE2 is constructed by coding 1-12 characters from the following table.
 Each character will cause the insertion into the line of a different item.
 When all items have been inserted in order, the TITLE line is finished.
+A maximum of 10 or 12 item characters may be inserted into the line, based on the Z option.

 Constructor characters and what they insert: